GusBusDraws/GusBusDraws.github.io/README.md

 [https://GusBus.Space](https://GusBus.Space)

 ## Change Log
+### 2024-06-25
+- Add simplified version of map drawing that now includes all the lines
 ### 2024-06-24
 - Add creatives club line to DoodleBot page
 - Add zines line and reorder in color order